-2. You donít have to be Robert Frost or Emily Dickinson.
-If you are a poet, great.
-Keep in mind, though, that in the end words are just words.
-Your wedding vows do not have to be an amazing classic piece of literature they need to be an honest display of your feelings for the other person.
-Donít use long poetical words if all it does is put distance between your words and your feelings.
+You don't have to be Robert Frost or Emily Dickinson.
+Your wedding vows do not have to be an amazing classic piece of literature to be the honest display of your feelings for the person that you love most.
+Avoid long poetical phrases and words, if getting caught up in the text takes you too far away from your feelings.
+Keep the distance between your heart and your words close, and you will never fail.